solarpatrol/yii2-tle/README.md

     - `startTime` is start of time range in ISO 8601 or Unix timestamp (optional, if omitted then a moment `actualDaysCount` days earlier than `endTime` is taken);
-    - `endTime` is end of time range in ISO 8601 or Unix timestamp (optional, if omitted then current system time is
+    - `endTime` is end of time range in ISO 8601 or Unix timestamp (optional, if omitted then current system time is taken);
+    - `download` if it's set then attempt to download TLEs missed in the storage will be executed.

     ### Examples